lag13/why/README.md

 ```

 ### On laziness vs. strictness
-The above examples only works for a lazy implementation of scheme.
+The above example only works for a lazy implementation of scheme.
 If
 it is entered into a strict implementation then when `(Y f)` is
-evaluated it will produce `f (Y f)` and, since all arguments to a
+evaluated it will produce `(f (Y f))` and, since all arguments are
-function are evaluated before the function is applied, we'll need to
+evaluated before the function is applied, we'll need to evaluate `(Y
-evaluate `(Y f)` which will never end.
+f)` which will never end.

 To get around this, realize that `(Y f)` for our factorial function
 produced this function of one argument: